 If there are gaps around the doors and windows of your home, you’re unintentionally letting warm air inside.
 Check your weatherstripping and make sure it’s not worn out and is properly in place.
 When you find gaps where air can get in, use caulk to seal it off.

-Use these tips to keep your home energy efficient, and that electricity bill lower during the hotter months.
+Try using these tips to keep your home more energy efficient, and your electricity bill lower during the hotter months.
 You won’t be sacrificing your comfort or wallet by changing up a few of your normal routines.